krichelj/Python-Homework-Grader/README.md

 # How to use it?
 1. Clone this repository.
-2. Run setup from the repository root directory.
+2. Run setup from the repository root directory. run: `python setup.py install`
 3. From the repository directory run:
 `python checker.py test [path/to/assignments/] [path/to/test_file.csv]`